 child life practicum

 Dayton Children’s is pleased to offer a child life practicum for college students pursuing the child life profession.
-This practicum is a 120- hour observational experience that is designed for students who have or are currently obtaining a degree in child life or any other major that is approved by the Child Life Council.
+This practicum is a 140+ hour observational experience (2 days a week for 12 weeks; 3 rotations) that is designed for students who have or are currently obtaining a degree in child life or any other major that is approved by the Association of Child Life Professionals.
+Please note, we will not have a summer practicum for 2022, or winter/spring or fall for 2023.

 practicum goals and objectives